-AWS does not test patches for Windows or Linux before making them available in Patch Manager.
-If any updates are installed by Patch Manager the patched instance is rebooted.
+AWS does not test patches for Windows Server or Linux before making them available in Patch Manager.
+Also, Patch Manager doesn’t support upgrading major versions of operating systems, such as Windows Server 2016 to Windows Server 2019, or SUSE Linux Enterprise Server (SLES) 12.0 to SLES 15.0.
 Always test patches thoroughly before deploying to production environments.
-This is a customer owned responsibility
+This is a customer owned responsibility.

 In this lab we will create Patch Baselines and Patch Groups.
 These will be used to decide which patches to apply to our instances and which instances to target.

 Create a patch group to associate managed instances with the custom patch baseline

 Under Node Management in the AWS Systems Manager navigation bar, select Patch Manager.

 Select the View predefined patch baselines link under the Configure patching button on the upper right.

 On the Create patch baseline page in the Provide patch baseline details section: